 In the reference case, investors' relative risk aversion ( $\gamma$ ) has been set to 3.
-When $\gamma$ alternates between extreme cases (1 and 10), the investor will impose lower ( $\gamma$ =1) or higher ( $\gamma$ =10) penalties over large variations in volatility forecasts.
-As we can see in the following table, MHAR-RV economic gains are positively related to target levels and no marked changes are present, except those concerning the comparative performance between EWMA and MVGARCH.
+When $\gamma$ alternates between extreme cases (1 and 10), the investor will impose lower ( $\gamma = 1$ ) or higher ( $\gamma = 10$ ) penalties over large variations in volatility forecasts.
+In this setting, MHAR-RV economic gains are positively related to target levels and no marked changes are present, except those concerning the comparative performance between EWMA and MVGARCH.